ChangXin Memory Technologies: U.S. federal ban

 In 2022, the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 banned the U.S. federal government from buying or using chips from CXMT.
 In March 2024, Bloomberg News reported that the United States Department of Commerce's Bureau of Industry and Security was weighing sanctions on CXMT.
+In June 2026, the US Department of Defense added CXMT to a list of Chinese military-linked companies.